zjunlp/NLP4SciencePapers/README.md

-# ProteinFun_PaperList
+# NLP4Science Papers

-Must-read papers on protein function prediction.
+Must-read papers on NLP for science (protein and molecular).
 The paper list is mainly mantained by team [ZJUNLP](https://github.com/orgs/zjunlp/repositories)

 ## Contents